Abandoned Rails

 Victoria - V123.0

 One of the more recognized locations on the Virginian was Victoria.
 Fifty years ago I would have been standing in the middle of the yard next to the passenger station.
 The silver water tank to the right was once utilized by the railroad.
-The Rt.
-49 overpass is referred to by locals simply as "the bridge".
+The Route 49 overpass is referred to by locals simply as "the bridge".
 This view is looking west towards Roanoke.

 Photo by Jeff Hawkins - January 4, 2002